wen-wagmi/DeFi-Streetwear-Brand/README.md

 **Intro: **

 DeFi  have resulted in the booming of niche communities from ERC20 to BSC to now several other alt/side chains farmers and degenerates.
 These DAOs/communities as a whole have attracted many talented artists, creators and designers but are all seperated by their own niche communities.
-Wen-Wagmi aims to be a community based streetwear brand that **aggregates** all artists, designers and creators from different DeFi niche communities in forms of collaborations to produce more value for their community in terms of **"Community Merchandise"**.
+Our brand aims to be a community based streetwear brand that **aggregates** all artists, designers and creators from different DeFi niche communities in forms of collaborations to produce more value for their community in terms of **"Community Merchandise"**.

 **Problems Statements, Current Market Outlook & Solutions: **